AndFroSwe/Nota/PLAN.md

 - [ ] Add coloring of deadline based on date
 - [ ] File level filtering of tags
 - [ ] TUI
+- [ ] Display column with task file

 ## TUI/GUI